ineed100/DiscordSoundBot/README.md

 # DiscordSoundBot
 Simple Discord bot created from python.
-Need ffmpeg and discord libraries to function
+Need ffmpeg installed and discord library to function

 Features:
 - Play specific mp3 file in your computer to a voice channel